Ecosystems are showing symptoms of resilience loss

 Recent theoretical and empirical developments have addressed some of these limitations.
-On the theoretical front, \emph{critical speeding up} has been proposed as a suitable alternative to detect stochastically driven critical transitions.\textsuperscript{21} While critical slowing down relies on the assumption that resilience loss is driven by a widening and depth loss of the current basin of attraction, critical speeding up assumes that the basin shrinks by narrowing the basin and possibly increasing its depth.\textsuperscript{21} Both techniques pick up resilience loss by measuring changes in the higher moments of the time series distribution by detecting sudden increase (decrease) of variance, autocorrelation, skewness or kurtosis.
-Another proposed proxy of resilience is the fractal dimension,\textsuperscript{22,23} which is an indication of self-similarity across scales.
-The fractal dimension is related to how adaptable a system is to perturbations, or how easily it finds modes to deal with disturbances, that has found applications in the diagnosis of cardiac disorders\textsuperscript{22,23} and engineering.\textsuperscript{24} Exit time has also being proposed as a resilience indicator, it does however requires high resolution long time series with multiple shifts to render useful insights.\textsuperscript{15} On the empirical realm, recent studies has pointed to remote sensing products\textsuperscript{25} and climate change simulations\textsuperscript{26} as suitable high dimensional datasets for testing some of these tools in quantifying resilience.
+On the theoretical front, \emph{critical speeding up} has been proposed as a suitable alternative to detect stochastically driven critical transitions (22).
+While critical slowing down relies on the assumption that resilience loss is driven by a widening and depth loss of the current basin of attraction, critical speeding up assumes that the basin shrinks by narrowing the basin (22).
+Both techniques pick up resilience loss by measuring changes in the higher moments of the time series distribution by detecting sudden increase (decrease) of variance, autocorrelation, skewness or kurtosis.
+Another proposed proxy of resilience is the fractal dimension (23,24), which is an indication of self-similarity across scales.
+The fractal dimension is related to how adaptable a system is to perturbations, or how easily it finds modes to deal with disturbances, applications of this are found in the diagnosis of cardiac disorders (23,24) and engineering (25).
+Exit time has also been proposed as a resilience indicator, it does however requires high resolution time series with multiple shifts to render useful insights (16).
+Autoregressive state-space models and dynamic linear models are also proposed as alternatives to generic early warnings which could help circumvent some of their limitations by calculating changes on the leading eigenvalue in time series, if \(\lambda >1\) the time series signals a loss of stability and resilience (26--28).
+On the empirical realm, recent studies have pointed to remote sensing products (29) and climate change simulations (30) as suitable high dimensional datasets for testing some of these tools in quantifying resilience.